probablynotryan/programming-select/README.md

 ### Setup/Installation Requirements

-* git clone this repository to your computer.
-* Run / open "index.html" in a supported browser.
+* Git clone this repository to your computer and run "index.html" in a supported browser.
+* Select answers as necessary from the the containers that appear.
+* Reset to reload the page and start over.

 ## Known Bugs